Exit Planning

 - Confirm all licenses and permits are current and transferable

-- Brief your accountant and attorney — they'll need to be responsive during due diligence
+- Brief your accountant and attorney so they're ready to be responsive during due diligence

 Financial Preparation

 If there's one area where exit planning pays for itself ten times over, it's here.
 Buyers and their lenders make decisions based on your financials.
-Unclear, inconsistent, or incomplete financial records are the number one deal killer in restaurant transactions.
+Unclear, inconsistent, or incomplete financial records are the number one deal killer across every industry.

-Financial performance is the critical factor in every business sale.
-Here's what preparation looks like:
+Financial performance is the critical factor in every business sale, and preparation in this area separates strong outcomes from disappointing ones.

-- Normalize your Seller's Discretionary Earnings.
-SDE is the number your business will be valued on.
-We help you identify every legitimate add-back — personal expenses run through the business, one-time costs, above-market owner salary — and document them clearly so buyers and lenders accept them without pushback.
+- Normalize Your Seller's Discretionary Earnings SDE is the number most businesses under $5M will be valued on.
+We help you identify every legitimate add-back, including personal expenses run through the business, one-time costs, and above-market owner salary, and document them clearly so buyers and lenders accept them without pushback.

 Operational Preparation

-A restaurant that requires the owner to be present 60 hours a week is worth less than one that runs smoothly in their absence.
-This isn't about your work ethic — it's about what a buyer is purchasing.
-They're buying a business, not hiring themselves into a job.
+A business that requires the owner to be present 60 hours a week is worth less than one that runs smoothly in their absence.
+This isn't about your work ethic, it's about what a buyer is purchasing, and they're buying a business, not hiring themselves into a job.

-- Cross-train your team.
-If your head chef leaves and nobody can run the kitchen, you have a problem — and so does any buyer evaluating the business.
+- Cross-Train Your Team If a key employee leaves and nobody can cover their role, you have a problem, and so does any buyer evaluating the business.
 Build redundancy into every key role.

 Lease Preparation

-The lease is the silent driver of restaurant valuations.
-A great business with a bad lease — short remaining term, above-market rent, no assignment clause — is a business that's hard to sell.
+The lease is the silent driver of business valuations that most owners underestimate until it's time to sell.
+A great business with a bad lease, whether it's a short remaining term, above-market rent, or no assignment clause, is a business that's hard to sell.
 A good lease can add tens of thousands of dollars to your sale price.

-- Know your remaining term.
-Buyers and SBA lenders typically want to see at least 5 years remaining on the lease, including option periods.
+- Know Your Remaining Term Buyers and SBA lenders typically want to see at least 5 to 10 years remaining on the lease, including option periods.
 If you're under that threshold, renewal negotiations become urgent.

 Increasing Business Value Before You Sell